Medicine of the Jewish Holidays

 The Hebrew calendar is a profound cultural operating system.
 Guided by the cycles of the moon and attuned to the sun and its seasons, the calendar provides a mythic map for Jewish life that deeply connects us to the natural world and the cycles of our lives.

 The Jewish holidays, taken together, are a veritable medicine chest for the soul and for cohesive community life.
-Join Rabbi Zelig to discover how the Hebrew calendar guides our individual and collective journey toward wholeness.
+Discover how the Hebrew calendar guides our individual and collective journey toward wholeness.

 Sukkot